 Our "employee through employee" candidate referral program is a valuable tool to bring in quality recruits, and to build goodwill among present employees.
-In addition, as an incentive, for each referral that is subsequently hired and remains with us for a period of 6 months, the referring employee will receive an incentive as shown below:
+In addition, as an incentive, for each referral for a full-time position that is subsequently hired and remains with us for a period of 6 months, the referring employee will receive an incentive as shown below:

-Referral of an hourly paid employee - referring employee receives \$250

-Referral of a management employee - referring employee receives \$500
+- Referral of a full-time non-exempt employee referring employee receives \$250 - Referral of a part-time employee referring employee receives \$200 - Referral of a full-time management employee referring employee receives \$500

 In order to qualify for this incentive, the employee referring the candidate must complete the Prospective Employee Referral Form and deliver it to the regional Human Resources Office prior to the candidate interviewing for the position.
 Referral fees will not be paid to managers or supervisors for applicants hired in their own department.
-The regional Human Resources Office will notify the employee of the status of their candidate and if the candidate is hired will approve the incentive payment to the employee after the employee's candidate/new employee has worked 180 days.
+The regional Human Resources Office will notify the employee of the status of their candidate and if the candidate is hired will approve the incentive payment to the employee after the employee's candidate/new employee has worked 180 days, provided the employee remains an employee of the Company.